Solar superstorm could kill millions, cost trillions

-WASHINGTON (Reuters) - Weather has been lousy this year, with droughts, heat and killer storms.
+WASHINGTON, Aug 3 (Reuters) - U.S. weather has been lousy this year, with droughts, heat and killer storms.
 But a solar superstorm could be far worse.

 A monster blast of geomagnetic particles from the sun could destroy 300 or more of the 2,100 high-voltage transformers that are the backbone of the U.S. electric grid, according to the National Academy of Sciences (NAS).
 Even a few hundred destroyed transformers could disable the entire interconnected system.